Around the World in 80 Days (1988 film)

-Around the World in 80 Days is an Australian 48-minute direct-to-video animated film from Burbank Films Australia.
-It was originally released in 1988.
-The film is based on Jules Verne's classic French novel, Around the World in 80 Days, first published in 1873, and was adapted by Leonard Lee.
+Around the World in 80 Days is a 1988 Australian 49-minute direct-to-video animated film from Burbank Films Australia.
+The film is based on Jules Verne's classic French novel, Around the World in 80 Days, first published in 1872, and was adapted by Leonard Lee.

 Plot summary

 The young French Passepartout arrives in London in 1872 to become Mr. Phileas Fogg's valet on the very same day his master makes a bet that changes both of their lives.
 Mr. Fogg assures the members at his club that it is now possible to travel the world in 80 days or less; they disagree and so he challenges himself to set off and prove them wrong.
 He bets a total of £200,000 that he will sail away, tour the world, and return to that very spot in eighty days or less.
 After accepting his wager, the club members bid him farewell and wish him luck on his long voyage across the world.
 Passepartout takes an immediate liking for his new determined master, but even so, the young valet is not too enthusiastic about sailing away from London aboard a hot air balloon.
 One day before their departure, the Bank of England had been assaulted and robbed by a man whose physical appearance resembled that of Mr. Phileas Fogg.
 A detective named Fix investigates the crime and declares Phileas Fogg guilty of bank robbery, hiding behind the identity of a noble gentleman.
 Mr. Fogg and Passepartout fly on the balloon over France, Italy and the Swiss Alps.
 Sure that he will win his bet, Mr. Fogg has no second thoughts about spending whatever money he needs in order for his voyage to continue uninterrupted, even if it means the purchase of elephants.
-During a ride aboard an elephant from Bombay to Calcutta, Mr. Fogg and Passepartout come across a suttee procession, in which a young woman named Aouda is to be sacrificed by worshippers of Thuggee.
-They rescue the young girl and carry her away safely to live with a distant relative.
+During a ride aboard an elephant from Bombay to Calcutta, Mr. Fogg and Passepartout come across a suttee procession, in which a young woman is to be sacrificed by worshippers of Thuggee.
+They rescue the young girl and take her to the Indian Consulate.